alex5673/Asteroids-Clone/README.md

 # Asteroids-Clone
 Second year Games Technology project

-C++ Asteroids clone developed using Microsoft Visual Studio and using a custom game engine
+C++ Asteroids clone developed using Microsoft Visual Studio.

 Aim of game is to control the spaceship and destroy as many asteroids as possible.